Liaoliaoliaole/Electronick-Order-Picking-System/README.md

 Customer has decided to purchase tablets for warehouse workers.
 With tablet they want to use our application for searching orders and picking them for delivery.
 User needs to be able to search orders with different criteria's, and once opening an order to see what has been ordered.
 Users needs to be able to mark each product as picked and/ or write comments for ordered products.
 After all products have been picked, user needs to be able to mark the whole order as ” ready ”.
 He also needs to be able to print a clean packing list to be sent with the products.
 Marking the order as ready is important so that sales person sees the status and can answer customer questions.

-Our application needs to be secure, so login into the application is required

 ---------------------------

 1. Specification: